 The only time a person really needs to worry about dwell time is if they are changing major operational aspects of a gun’s gas system, or designing a weapon from the ground up.
 If you are parting together an AR upper, you fall into one of those groups.

 In ARs, the dwell time really only matters from when the bullet passes the gas port to until it exits the muzzle.
 The dwell time is determined by the bullet’s speed, acceleration, and the distance between the gas port & muzzle.
-Since 2 of those 3 things are determined exclusively by the cartridge being loaded into the gun, and therefore change when you put a new ammo into your gun, we won’t talk about that now.
-That’s the realm of handloaders and ammo manufacturers, of which I am neither.
-This post will focus on the distance between the gas port and the end of the barrel.
+Since 2 of those 3 things are determined exclusively by the cartridge being loaded into the gun, this post will focus on the distance between the gas port and the end of the barrel.

-The different gas length systems were developed and are intended for different length barrels.
+The different gas length systems were developed and are intended for different length barrels, and is illustrated in the image below.
 The rifle length gas system was designed for use in 20″ barrels (top).
 The carbine length system was designed for the military’s 14.5″ M4 Carbines (bottom), and the midlength system was designed for commercial civilian guns running 16″ barrels (middle).
 There is also a pistol length gas system, and it was designed for use on very short barrel lengths, like barrels 9″ and under.

 For the purposes of this post ,”gas system” will refer to the distance from the chamber to the gas port (aka ‘port length’), and the length of the gas tube running from the gas port back to the upper receiver.
 Helpfully, these two lengths kind of have to be the same.

-The dwell time can be visualized as the time it takes the bullet to travel between the gas block (in green above) and the end of the barrel.
-In the above picture, the carbine gas system has a much longer dwell time than the rifle length gas system, and the midlength is, obviously, in the middle.
+The dwell time can be visualized as the time it takes the bullet to travel between the gas block and the end of the barrel.
 When shooting the same ammunition side-by-side, the carbine system would have much more gas flow back into the upper receiver than the mid-length system, and the midlength more gas than the rifle system.
-Not only would the bullet reach the gas port in the carbine system faster than in the other two, but since the gas in the barrel stays pressurized until the bullet can exit the barrel, more gas would be forced into the carbine’s gas port for a longer duration than on the other two systems.
+This may not be immediately apparent, so let me explain.

 The pressure of the gas is not uniform throughout the barrel.
 When the primer is struck and starts to ignite the gun powder, the pressure soon spikes and maxes out.
 The first inch or two of barrel experience the highest pressure in the entire firing cycle.
 As the bullet moves down the barrel, it is giving the burning gasses behind it more room to expand into, lowering the pressure of the gas behind it.
 Since the pressure is still measured in the thousands of pounds per square inch, the bullet will continue to accelerate.
 As the bullet continues to go faster and faster, the room that the gasses can expand into increases at a faster and faster rate, thereby dropping the pressure exponentially as the bullet travels, until it finally leaves the muzzle and dropping the pressure effectively to zero.